nfrederick023/mercari-watches/README.md

 http://your_server_ip_here/api#/
 ```

-Note: When the `apiCredentails` configuration option is set, all API requests are authenticated using Basic access authentication.
-This will be handled automatically by Swagger.
+Note: When the `apiCredentails` is configured in `config.json`, all API requests will need to be authenticated using Basic authentication.
+This will be handled automatically when using the Swagger.

 | Endpoint                | Method | Description                                                                                                     | Notes                       |
 | :---------------------- | :----- | :-------------------------------------------------------------------------------------------------------------- | --------------------------- |